The Mass Gap Approach to QCD.I. The true gauge and dynamical structures of its ground state: Introduction

-The properties and symmetries of the QCD Lagrangian, and thus including its Yang\,--\,Mills (YM) part, are well-known~\cite{1,2,3,4,5,6,7,8,9,10}.
+The properties and symmetries of the QCD Lagrangian, and thus including its Yang\,--\,Mills (YM) part, are well-known~\cite{1,2,3,4,5,6,7,8,9,13}.
 The propagation of gluons is one of the main dynamical effects in the QCD ground state.
 The importance of the corresponding equation of motion is due to the fact that its solutions are supposed to reflect the dynamical and gauge structures of the QCD ground state.
-The gluon Schwinger\,--\,Dyson (SD) equation~\cite{2,10,11,12,13,14,15,16,17,18} is highly non-linear (NL) because of the self-interaction of massless gluon modes, so the number of its independent solutions is not fixed {\sl a priori}.
+The gluon Schwinger\,--\,Dyson (SD) equation~\cite{2,13,14,15,16,17,18,19,20,21,22,23} is a highly non-linear (NL) one because of the self-interaction of massless gluon modes, so the number of its independent solutions is not fixed {\sl a priori}.
 However, here we are going to investigate the structure of the QCD ground state with the help of the gluon equation of motion before explicitly solving it.
 We will show that the general properties of the full gluon self-energy point out on some new dynamical and gauge aspects of the QCD ground state.
-Due to these inputs, the novel insights into the mass dynamical generation at the fundamental quark-gluon level are also present.
+Due to these inputs, the novel insights into the mass dynamical generation in the QCD vacuum are also present within proposed below formalism.
+It is based on the tensor algebra derivation rigorous rules only, which is widely using in the theoretical and mathematical physics.